 “I’m really thankful that Cure Medical is encouraging those living in a wheelchair to live their healthiest and fullest life.
 They financially support research for a cure for spinal cord injury and disease while also helping people celebrate the life they have now.
 This shared mission is also what Rollettes is all about too,” Hill says.This collaboration comes at a time when the desire for healthcare products that are not made with harmful chemicals has become a necessity to help people like the Rollettes stay strong and on a roll during their busy year.

 “The Rollettes consistently embody our shared values of support, strength and grace within the community we serve.
-Cure Medical is honored to financially support their educational and outreach programs that connect women in creative, collaborative and empowering ways,” Cure Medical vice president of marketing Lisa Wells explains.
+Cure Medical is honored to financially support their educational and outreach programs that connect women in creative, collaborative and empowering ways,” Cure Medical CEO John Anderson explains.

-“We’re thrilled to partner in the Rollettes’ overall mission to help develop the next generation of strong women who roll,” Wells says.
+“We’re thrilled to partner in the Rollettes’ overall mission to help develop the next generation of strong women who roll,” Anderson says.

 Chelsie, The Rollettes and Cure Medical agree on mutual goals of supporting women in the disability community.
 “It’s so encouraging to work with a company that truly cares about our health and truly understands what we represent.
 I know I speak for all the Rollettes when I say we can’t wait for what this relationship will bring for our community,” Hill shares.